Mars landing: Mars Express and Beagle 2

 On 2 June 2003, the European Space Agency's Mars Express set off from Baikonur Cosmodrome to Mars.
 The Mars Express craft consisted of the Mars Express Orbiter and the lander Beagle 2.
 Although the landing probe was not designed to move, it carried a digging device and the least massive spectrometer created to date, as well as a range of other devices, on a robotic arm in order to accurately analyse soil beneath the dusty surface.

-The orbiter entered Mars orbit on 25 December 2003, and Beagle 2 should have entered Mars' atmosphere the same day.
+The orbiter entered Mars orbit on 25 December 2003, and Beagle 2 should have entered Mars's atmosphere the same day.
 However, attempts to contact the lander failed.
 Communications attempts continued throughout January, but Beagle 2 was declared lost in mid-February, and a joint inquiry was launched by the UK and ESA that blamed principal investigator Colin Pillinger's poor project management.
 Nevertheless, Mars Express Orbiter confirmed the presence of water ice and carbon dioxide ice at the planet's south pole.
 NASA had previously confirmed their presence at the north pole of Mars.

 Signs of the Beagle 2 lander were found in 2013 by the HiRISE camera on NASA's Mars Reconnaissance Orbiter, and the Beagle 2's presence was confirmed in January 2015, several months after Pillinger's death.
 The lander appears to have successfully landed but not deployed all of its power and communications panels.